-We have seen over the last 6 months how the work of Scottish Government and its Public Bodies has changed significantly, hence on-going lessons should be used to contribute to future recruitments.
+We have seen over the last 6 months how the work of Scottish Government and its Public future recruitments.

-Q7 - Should the Code make reference to other, central activities such as nationwide, regional or characteristic-specific positive action measures that the Scottish Ministers should be engaging in to improve on board diversity?
+Bodies has changed significantly, hence on-going lessons should be used to contribute to regional or characteristic-specific positive action measures that the Scottish Ministers should be engaging in to improve on board diversity?